KillrVideo/killrvideo.github.io/src/site/docs/development/setup-git-repo.md

-# Setup the Git Repo
+# Setting up the Git Repo

 We're sure you can handle creating a new empty Git repository.
 But once you have your initial commit with a `README.md`, `.gitignore`, etc., you'll want to pull in the common KillrVideo